-Evergy has utilized RSUs for new grants of stock-based compensation awards subsequent to the merger.
+Evergy utilizes RSUs for new grants of stock-based compensation awards.
 RSU awards are grants that entitle the holder to receive shares of common stock as the awards vest.
 These RSU awards are defined as nonvested shares and do not include restrictions once the awards have vested.
-These RSUs either take the form of RSUs with performance measures that vest upon expiration of the award term or RSUs with only service requirements that vest solely upon the passage of time.
-As of December 31, 2020, Evergy also had an insignificant amount of restricted stock and performance shares outstanding related to Great Plains Energy equity compensation awards that converted to equivalent Evergy awards at the closing of the merger transaction in 2018.
-These remaining restricted stock and performance share awards will vest in the first quarter of 2021.
+These RSUs either take the form of RSUs with performance measures that vest upon the achievement of specific performance goals or RSUs with only service requirements that vest solely upon the passage of time.